juntylpro1/secure-enterprise/manual-customize.md

 ### `outputs.tf`
 {: #customize-outputs}

-The `outputs.tf` file is prebuilt with available output values that you can choose to include in your deployable architecture.
-The values are commented out and you can include the values by removing the `#` from the value.
+The `outputs.tf` file contains available output values that you can include in your deployable architecture.
+The values are commented out, but you can include the values by removing the `#` symbol from the value.
+Also, you can add more output variables to the file.
 To include certain values, complete the following steps.

-You can add more output variables to the file.
-{: note}

 1. Open the `outputs.tf` file.
 2. Remove the `#`s from any output value that you want to include.